Cherden/xsn-telegram-address-monitor/README.md

 * Start the bot in the src folder with `python monitor.py`

 ### Note: This repository was once private and initially just a hack so do not expect good code.
-We made it open source because we can not run the bot ourselves anymore and hope someone will continue it.
+We made it open source because we (i.e. [Simon](https://github.com/Simse92)) can not run the bot ourselves anymore and hope someone will continue it.
 We will also not actively develop here anymore.
 If you want features implemented, create a pull request and we will be happy to merge it.